kenwheeler/mcfly/README.md

 McFly uses Facebook Flux's dispatcher.
 When McFly is instantiated, and a single dispatcher instance is created and can be accessed like shown below:

-	var AppController = new McFly();
+	var mcFly = new McFly();

-	return AppController.dispatcher;
+	return mcFly.dispatcher;

 In fact, all created Actions & Stores are also stored on the McFly object as `actions` and `stores` respectively.

 ###Stores

 McFly has a **createStore** helper method that creates an instance of a Store.
 Store instances have been merged with EventEmitter and come with **emitChange**, **addChangeListener** and **removeChangeListener** methods built in.

 When a store is created, its methods parameter specified what public methods should be added to the Store object.
 Every store is automatically registered with the Dispatcher and the `dispatchID` is stored on the Store object itself, for use in `waitFor` methods.

 Creating a store with McFly looks like this: